M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

-# Modpack Patch Notes: Version 2.4.1 [Broken Recipe Fixes]
+# Modpack Patch Notes: Version 2.5.0 (Ad Astra Addition)
-**Release Date**: November 9th, 2023
+**Release Date**: November ?th, 2023

-This minor release is fixing many broken recipes, and includes any general mod updates.
+This upcoming update represents a significant release, primarily centered around the integration of the renowned space exploration mod, Ad Astra.
+This update will encompass not only general updates to existing mods but also substantial recipe modifications and adjustments.
+These changes are meticulously planned to ensure that Ad Astra seamlessly integrates into the pack, maintaining a cohesive and balanced experience.
+Further details will be provided in the near future.
 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.
+## Additions
+-
 ## Updates
-- Immediatelt Fast: v1.2.6 > v1.2.7
-- Extreme Sound Muffler: v3.40 > v3.41
-- CreativeCore: v2.11.7 > v2.11.9
-- AmbientsSounds: v5.2.24 > v5.3.0
+-
 ## KubeJS Tweaks
-- server_scripts/Mod_RecipeFixes: Fixed Multiple Broken Recipes
+-

 ## Drippy Screen Tweaks
-- Updated Version ID to v2.4.1
+- Updated Version ID to v2.5.0
 ### Note: If you encounter any issues, please request support on our [Discord](https://discord.gg/quenZthXgy).
 Enjoy the update!
 ### Want to setup a server using our official server host, click the banner below!
 [![BisectHosting Code](https://raw.githubusercontent.com/M0nkeyPr0grammer/Landscapes-Reimagined/main/BH_Landscape_reimagined.png)](https://bisecthosting.com/landscapes_reimagined?r=modrinth+chanelog)